bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 | Option 2 | Saves a persistence layer                                                        | Ties your topology to Bullet directly, making it affected by Storm Backpressure etc  |
 | Option 2 | You can add bolts to do more processing on your data before sending it to Bullet | Increases the complexity of the topology                                             |

 Your data is then emitted to the Filter bolt.
-If you have no queries in your system, the Filter Bolt will promptly drop all Bullet Records and do absolutely nothing.
+If you have no queries in your system, the Filter bolt will promptly drop all Bullet Records and do absolutely nothing.
 If there are queries in the Filter bolt, the record is checked against the [filters](../index.md#filters) in each query and if it matches, it is processed by the query.
 Each query type can choose to emit matched records in micro-batches.
 By default, ```RAW``` or ```LIMIT``` queries do not micro-batch.
 Each matched record up to the maximum for the query is emitted at once at the Filter bolt.
 Queries that aggregate, on the other hand, keep the query around till its duration is up and emit the local result.
 This is because these queries *cannot* return till they see all the data in your time window anyway because some late arriving data may update an existing aggregate.
+When the upcoming incremental results lands, queries will periodically (configurable) emit their intermediate results for combining in the Join bolt.

 !!! note "Why support micro-batching?"

     ```RAW``` queries do not micro-batch by default, which makes Bullet really snappy when running those queries.
 As soon as your maximum record limit is reached, the query immediately returns.
 You can use a setting in [bullet_defaults.yaml](https://github.com/yahoo/bullet-storm/blob/master/src/main/resources/bullet_defaults.yaml) to turn on batching if you like.
-At some point in the future, micro-batching will let Bullet provide incremental results - partial results arrive over the duration of the query.
+In the near future, micro-batching will let Bullet provide incremental results - partial results arrive over the duration of the query.
 Bullet can emit intermediate aggregations as they are all [additive](#combining).

 ### Request processing

-Storm DRPC handles receiving REST requests for the whole topology.
-The DRPC spouts fetch these requests (DRPC knows the request is for the Bullet topology using the unique function name set when launching the topology) and shuffle them to the Prepare Request bolts.
-The request also contains information about how to return the response back to the DRPC servers.
-The Prepare Request bolts generate unique identifiers for each request (a Bullet query) and broadcasts them to every Filter bolt.
+The Query spouts fetch Bullet queries through the PubSub layer using the Subscribers provided by the plugged in PubSub layer.
+The queries received through the PubSub also contain information about the query such as its unique identifier and potentially other metadata.
+The Query spouts broadcasts the query body to every Filter bolt.
 Since every Filter bolt has a copy of every query, the shuffled data from the source of data can be compared against the query no matter which particular Filter bolt it ends up at.
 Each Filter bolt has access to the unique query id and is able to key group by the id to the Join bolt with the intermediate results for the query.

-The Prepare Request bolt also key groups the query and the return information to the Join bolts.
-This means that the query will be assigned to one and only one Join bolt.
+The Query spout also key groups the query and additional query metadata to the Join bolts.
+This means that the query and the metadata will be end up at exactly one Join bolt.

 ### Combining

-Since the data from the Prepare Request bolt (a query and a piece of return information for the query) and the data from all Filter bolts (intermediate results) is key grouped by the unique query id, only one particular Join bolt receives both the query and all the intermediate results for a particular query.
-The Join bolt can then combine all the intermediate results and produce a final result.
-This final result is joined (hence the name) with the return information for the query and is shuffled to the Return Results bolt.
-This bolt then uses the return information to send the results back to a DRPC server, which then returns it back to the requester.
+Since the data from the Query spout (query and metadata) and the data from all Filter bolts (intermediate results) is key grouped by the unique query id, only one particular Join bolt receives both the query and the intermediate results for a particular query.
+The Join bolt can then combine the intermediate results and produce a final result.
+This result is joined (hence the name) along with the metadata for the query and is shuffled to the Result bolts.
+This bolt then uses the particular Publisher from the plugged in PubSub layer and uses the metadata if it needs to and sends the results back through the PubSub layer to the requestor.

 !!! note "Combining and operations"